Title Banner

-Set Screen Resolution to 800x600 or 1024x768
+Set Screen Resolution to NO LESS than 800x600.

 AN OVERVIEW OF THIS WEBSITE

 For whatever reasons, many of the family names have had numerous alternate spellings.
 An attempt has been made to use, in those transcriptions of records that are posted elsewhere on this website, the spellings of surnames as they appear in those records.
-Researching individuals either directly or indirectly connected to these four principal family branches has revealed connections of numerous surnames.
+Researching individuals either directly or indirectly connected to these four principal family branches has revealed connections of numerous "associated" surnames.

 IMMEDIATE MATERNAL SURNAMES